magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-41422-->

-*  Attribute values now remains unchanged when an attribute is not specified in a product update REST API request for a store view.
+*  Attribute values now remain unchanged when an attribute is not specified in a product update REST API request for a store view.
 Previously, if an attribute were not specified, Magento reset the attribute value to its default scope value.

 <!--- MC-41284-->